amivaleo/Calculator-Button/README.md

 ## Installation

-You can automaticall install the extension or you can download the files and being nerdish! :D
+You can automatically install the extension or you can download the files and being nerdish! :D

 **Automatic installation (best option):**